SilvijaProzinger/hangman-game/README.md

 ## How to run

-* Clone the repository or download the zip file.
+* Clone the repository or download the ZIP file.
-* Inside the downloaded folder open Node.js command prompt
+* Inside the downloaded folder open a Node.js command prompt.
-* Run `npm install` to install all the dependencies this project needs
+* Run `npm install` to install all the dependencies required for running this project.
-* Run `npm start` to run the web app locally in your browser [http://localhost:3000](http://localhost:3000)
+* Run `npm start` to launch the web app locally in your browser at [http://localhost:3000](http://localhost:3000).
-* To run tests exit the script and then run `npm test`
+* To run tests, stop the script and then run `npm test`.

-## What I've used
+## What I used

 * `create-react-app`
 * `axios`